eu-diogo-ferreira/comment_system/README.md

 # comment_system
-Sistema simples de comentários em php e Bootstrap 3.0
+Simple comment system in php and Bootstrap 3.0

+###Observations:

+- The system must have the root folder renamed to: "projeto_comentarios"